CytoidCommunity/Cytoid-wiki/docs/en/charting/level.json.md

 ### Generating a level.json with PCtyx

-In the PCtyx menu, click *Cytoid Settings*, then just type what it tells you to do and select the chart files, then click *Create level.json* and save the level.json file wherever you want.
+In the PCtyx menu, click *Cytoid Settings*.
+Then, type what it tells you to do and select the chart files.
+Now, click *Create level.json* and save the level.json file wherever you want.
 <!--
 ![PCtyx level.json generator](./_sources_level.json.md/pctyx.jpg)
 -->